Discerning the Call to Diaconate

 Get Involved with Yourself

 Find a good spiritual director who is versed in helping others discern a call to religious life.
 She/he will help you get in touch with your desires and passions and help you to understand better how God is moving within your life.
 Contact the Diaconate Director’s Office for help in locating a good spiritual director in your area.
-You can also visit the website: Spiritual Directors International for a list of trained and certified professional spiritual directors.

 Get Involved with Others